 413.10.5 Construction Requirements.

+413.10.5.1 Weather Limitations.
+Micro-surfacing shall not be placed when either the air temperature or the temperature of the surface on which the mixture is to be placed is below 50 F, when it is raining, or when there is a chance of temperatures below 32 F within 24 hours after placement.

-413.10.5.1 Test Strip.
+413.10.5.2 Test Strip.
 A test strip 500 feet long and the width of one lane shall be provided.
 The test strip will be evaluated for 24 hours after placement and will be subject to approval from the engineer before any further production.
 If unsatisfactory, the test strip shall be removed and another strip placed for evaluation at the contractor’s expense.